-In view of research integrity, authorship is generally confined to an individual who

-- 1. has made a substantial intellectual or practical contribution to the conception or design of the project or the acquisition, analysis, or interpretation of data for the work of a publication AND - 2. has drafted the work or reviewed/revised it critically for important intellectual content AND - 3. has agreed to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved AND - 4. has approved the final version to be published.
+In view of research integrity, authorship is generally confined to an individual who has made a substantial intellectual or practical contribution to the conception or design of the project or the acquisition, analysis, or interpretation of data for the work of a publication and/or has drafted the work or reviewed/revised it critically for important intellectual content.
+The individual(s) listed as author(s) must agree to be accountable for said contribution and approve of the final version.
 Honorary authorship is not allowed.